Normalized Berkovich spaces and surface singularities: Modifications of surfaces and vertex sets

-\pa{ A \defi{log modification} of the pair $(X,Z)$ is a pair $(Y,D)$ consisting of a normal $k$-variety $Y$ and a Cartier divisor $D$ of $Y$, together with a proper morphism of $k$-varieties $f:Y\to X$ such that $D=Y\times_XZ$ as subschemes of $Y$ and $f$ is an isomorphism out of $D$.
-A log modification $(Y,D)$ of $(X,Z)$ is said to be a \defi{log resolution} of $(X,Z)$ if $Y$ is regular and $D$ has normal crossings.
-Note that the condition we impose on $D$ is not equivalent to the fact that the set-theoretic inverse image $f^{-1}(Z)=D_{red}$ of $Z$ is a divisor with normal crossings of $Y$, therefore our notion of log resolution is different from the notion of good resolution which is sometimes found in the literature. }
+\pa{ A \defi{log modification} of the pair $(X,Z)$ is a pair $(Y,D)$ consisting of a normal $k$-variety $Y$ and a Cartier divisor $D$ of $Y$, together with a proper morphism of $k$-varieties $f:Y\to X$ such that $D=Y\times_XZ$ as subschemes of $Y$ and $f$ is an isomorphism outside of $D$.
+A log modification $(Y,D)$ of $(X,Z)$ is said to be a \defi{log resolution} of $(X,Z)$ if $Y$ is regular and $D$ has normal crossings (by which we mean that $D_{\mathrm{red}}$ has normal crossings, but not necessarily strict normal crossings, in the usual sense).
+Note that $D$ being Cartier is not equivalent to the set-theoretic inverse image $f^{-1}(Z)=D_{\mathrm{red}}$ being Cartier, therefore our notion of log resolution is different from the notion of good resolution that is sometimes found in the literature. }